 The Graduate Certificate in Latin American Studies may be earned by students pursuing any masters or doctoral program at the University of Florida, or as a stand-alone certificate.
 It requires 12-15 credit hours of Latin American area studies courses.

 The Master of Arts in Latin American Studies/Juris Doctor joint degree program provides an opportunity for students to develop their area and topical expertise in Latin America in combination with the study of law.
 Candidates for the joint program must meet entrance requirements for and be admitted to both academic units.
-Students can earn both degrees in approximately one year less than if both degrees were pursued separately.
+Students can earn two degrees in approximately one year less than if both degrees were pursued separately.

 The Tropical Conservation and Development (TCD) Program offers an interdisciplinary certificate and concentration program focused on integrative approaches to conservation and development in Latin America and other tropical regions.
 The program is open to students enrolled in Master's and Ph.D. programs in TCD's affiliate departments at the University of Florida.